Demolishing, removal and relocating

-In some cases, Council may consider work to occur on a heritage place to be minor in nature.
-Council may allow under a heritage exemption certificate.
-Find out more about heritage exemption certificates and how to apply for a heritage exemption certificate for work on a local heritage place.
+In some cases, Council may consider work on a local heritage place to be minor in nature and allow the work to be undertaken under a heritage exemption certificate.
+Find out more about heritage exemption certificates including how to apply.

 When an application is required for demolition or removal

-Private building certifiers are available on the Queensland Building and Construction Commission's find a local contractor search.
+You can find private building certifiers on the Queensland Building and Construction Commission's find a local contractor search.

 You will need other permits in addition to planning and building approval, such as: